EduardoPires/big-o-notation/README.md

 # Big-O - Definition, Examples and Benchmark
-In a nutshell, Big-O is a rating for the complexity of the algorithm.
+In a nutshell, Big-O is a rating for the complexity of the algorithm based on the cost or processing time.

 ## **Big-O - Notations**
 Big-O notations are mathematical notations that can be used to describe the complexity of the algorithm.